mrndhlovu/soccer-leagues-dashboard/README.md

 ## Overview
 ___
 Milestone project number 2: This is a dashboard showing the current season statistics of teams playing in the English Premiere league.
 The data is sourced from football-data.org API, and credit to [**Daniel**](https://de.linkedin.com/pub/daniel-freitag/2a/a89/522) for offering this free service.
-AJAX GET messages are made and with the correct API authorization key, a json data file is received and then filtered through to create the dashboard data using JavaScript and D3.
+AJAX GET data calls are made and with the correct API authorization key, a json data file is received and then filtered to create the stats dashboard using JavaScript, and D3.

 ## File List
 ___